ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 `here <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`_.

-The workflow for building and running the App is built on the CIME (Common Infrastructure for Modeling Earth) framework.
+The workflow for building and running the App is built on the :term:`CIME` (Common Infrastructure for Modeling Earth) framework.
 Please refer to the `CIME Porting Documentation <http://esmci.github.io/cime/users_guide/porting-cime.html>`_ if CIME has not yet been ported to the target machine.

-If you are new to CIME, please consider reading the `CIME Case Control System Part 1: Basic Usage <https://esmci.github.io/cime/users_guide/index.html#case-control-system-part-1-basic-usage>`_ first.
+If you are new to :term:`CIME`, please consider reading the `CIME Case Control System Part 1: Basic Usage <https://esmci.github.io/cime/users_guide/index.html#case-control-system-part-1-basic-usage>`_ first.

 This is the procedure for quickly setting up and running a case of UFS MR Weather App.